 “So-so-so much fun!
 The information and instruction was exceptional.
 Made my trip well worth my time.” – Patti

-Marcella started beading as a youth, but really fell in love with it when she started working at Beauty in the Bead Shop.
+Marcella Barton: Marcella started beading as a youth, but really fell in love with it when she started working at Beauty in the Bead Shop.
 One of her favorite styles is the wrapped bead bracelet and is excited to teach this class to our Bead Buddies.
-Born in Alaska and lived in several places including Alabama, she has now called Whatcom County her home for seven years.
+Born in Alaska and lived in several places including Alabama, she has now called Whatcom County her home for over ten years.

 Doris Black: Doris never thought of herself as a creative person, but a knock in her head at work in 2012 and a month recouping brought out her creative side.
 She loves to use the needle and thread and to see what she can create when putting tiny beads together.
 Doris finds beading is so relaxing and enjoyable.
 She has lived in the small town of Concrete for 15 years with her husband and three cats.

 Megan Kinman: Megan has been a weaver all her life.
 In the last ten years she became entranced with bead and wire weaving and has become a prolific beader.
 She is constantly creating new and exciting things and pushing the boundaries of her knowledge.
 She finds that learning is one of the greatest things in life and thinks of herself as a student even when she is teaching.

 Debbie Modderman: Debbie is from Abbotsford BC.
 She is mostly a self taught artist and her love for creating and working with wire started as a hobby in 2006.
 Now she is looking forward to sharing her knowledge with others teaching them what she loves to do.